-The California Administrative Procedure Act specifies the procedure a state agency must follow in order to take a regulatory action.
+The California Administrative Procedure Act (APA) specifies the procedure a state agency must follow in order to take a regulatory action.
 In greatly simplified form, the procedure is as follows:

-- (1) Perform various preliminary analyses. - (2) Distribute public notice. - (3) Receive public input, through written comments and, in some cases, by holding a public hearing. - (4) Update the preliminary analyses, in light of public input. - (5) Submit the proposed regulatory action and the record of the rulemaking process to the Office of Administrative Law (OAL) for review and approval.
+- (1) Perform various preliminary analyses. - (2) Distribute public notice.

+- (3) Receive written public comments and, in some cases, hold a public hearing. - (4) Update the preliminary analyses, in light of public input. - (5) Submit the proposed regulatory action and the record of the rulemaking process to the Office of Administrative Law (OAL) for review and approval.

-1. Gov't Code §§ 11340-11359.
+1. See Gov't Code §§ 11340-11359.
 Note that certain agencies are partially or entirely exempt from the rulemaking requirements of the APA, either by the terms of the APA or by an exemption in the agency's authorizing statutes.
 See, e.g., Gov't Code §§ 11342(g) (legal rulings of Franchise Tax Board are not regulations subject to APA procedures), 19817.1 (partial exemption of Department of Personnel Administration from APA rulemaking provisions).
 The proposed law would not affect these exemptions.

-2. The proposed law uses the term "regulatory action" to mean the adoption, amendment, or repeal of a regulation.
-See proposed amendment to Gov't Code § 11342(h) ("regulatory action" defined).
+$^2$ .
+The proposed law uses the term "regulatory action" to mean the adoption, amendment, or repeal of a regulation.
+See proposed Gov't Code § 11342(g)(2) ("regulatory action" defined).

-3. Gov't Code §§ 11346-11347.3 (rulemaking procedure).
+&lt;sup>3.
+See Gov't Code §§ 11346-11347.3 (notice and comment procedure).
 See also Gov't Code §§ 11349-11349.6 (OAL review procedure).